davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 print(uk_eire)
 ```

-Notice that those fields have units after the values.
+Notice that those fields display units after the values.
 The `sf` package often creates data with explicit units, using the `units` package.
 That is nicely precise but you may need to know how to handle the values:

 ```{code-cell} R
 # You can change units in a neat way